eweltz18/prework/README.md

 #### Completing the implementation and running the model

-All that we have to do is implement a simple minibatch SGD training loop in `LogisticRegression.train(...)`.
+All that we have to do is implement a simple minibatch SGD training loop in `LogisticRegressionBase.train(...)`.
 This will let us train both the NumPy and TensorFlow models.
 Implement the pseudo-code algorithm below, which is a standard SGD algorithm like we saw at the end of Section I.1 in the [CS229 intro notes](http://cs229.stanford.edu/notes/cs229-notes1.pdf).